dotnet/docs/docs/spark/tutorials/get-started-ubuntu-instructions.md

 For detailed instructions, you can see [Building .NET for Apache Spark from Source on Ubuntu](../building/ubuntu-instructions.md).

-## Authoring a .NET for Apache Spark App
+## Author a .NET for Apache Spark app

 1. Use the .NET Core CLI to create a console application.